ALLETttttt/KBTU_SQL_DB/README.md

 In this course we covered topics and use:

-  •Develop SQL databases as part of an entire information system.
+  • Develop SQL databases as part of an entire information system.

-  •Design normalized database structures.
+  • Design normalized database structures.

-  •Create and manage databases.
+  • Create and manage databases.

-  •Create stored procedures and triggers.
+  • Create stored procedures and triggers.

-  •Create SQL transactions
+  • Create SQL transactions